Cancer Research UK logo.

 There are a lot of ways to cover your head if your hair falls out.

 A wig is the most obvious choice.
 But not everyone wants to wear one.
 They can be hot and itchy, especially in the summer.
-You can wear a soft inner cap (a wig stocking) under the wig to make it more comfortable.
+You can wear a soft inner cap called a wig stocking under your wig to make it more comfortable.
 Some people worry that the wig will slip or fall off.
 You can buy sticky pads designed specifically to keep the wig still.

 Some people prefer hats, scarves or baseball caps.
-Or you can just leave your head uncovered if you feel confident with your bald head.
+Or you choose to leave your head uncovered.

 Ask your nurse if you think you would like a wig.
-You might be able to get a wig for free on the NHS.
+You might be able to get one for free on the NHS.

 There are different types of hats and scarves you can wear when you have hair loss or thinning.
 You can buy these in high street shops or on the internet.